 Like any self-respecting culture, they have special dishes that are only eaten on specific days.
 One of those special days is when a baby is born or when there’s a wedding.
 And even when they have those special dishes they’re usually served with their traditional azuki or rice with beans.

 Like everything in this country, Japan’s gastronomy has to follow a certain order.
-That’s why at the table they first consume products from the mountain, followed by those from the sea and finally those from the fields.
+First, they consume products from the mountain, followed by those from the sea and finally those from the fields.

 You’ll tend to see the Japanese eating vegetables or soybeans, although they have also been consuming meat and chicken for 500 years, especially since their contact with the Portuguese.

-It’s also very curious how they bring their food along when travelling.
-In the past, long travel distances created the need to carry food, which was carefully placed in a box with several compartments, all organized so that fish, rice, colors and flavors were packaged as if they were a gift.
+It’s also very curious about how they bring their food along when traveling.
+In the past, long travel distances created the need to carry food, which was carefully placed in a box with several compartments, all organized so that fish, rice, colors, and flavors were packaged as if they were a gift.

 An interesting dish found in Japanese gastronomy